Upload new images. The image library for this site will open in a new window.

-The graduate program consists of three branches—the M.A. degree, the 4+1, and the Graduate Certificate.
+The Graduate Program of the Department of Africana Studies provides students with critical exposure to the multidisciplinary study of people and cultures of African descent in the United States, the Caribbean, Latin America, Africa, and Europe.
+Watch this welcome video and discover why AFRA@UD matters to our ever-changing world!
+Also, join us for our graduate recruitment event on November 17, 2020 at 1p-3p featuring guest speaker Dr. Lisa B. Thompson.
+Sign up here to attend Recruitment Day!The graduate program consists of three branches—the M.A. degree, the 4+1, and the Graduate Certificate.
 Course offerings for each branch bridge the foundations of Africana Studies with multidisciplinary research methods that results in robust advanced study in the four pillars of the Department:

 o Pan-African Consciousness